Student Records Policies and Procedures

 Appeal of Student Life Advisory Committee decision:

-A student has the opportunity to appeal the decision of the Student Life Advisory Committee as a matter of policy and due process.
-Appeal requests must be presented to the office of the Dean of Students in writing within five business days of the receipt of the Committee’s decision.
-The office of the Dean of Students will provide the appeal materials and evidence to the Provost for review.
-The Provost will render a final decision within five days of receipt of the appeal.
+A student has the opportunity to appeal the decision of the University Hearing and Appeals Board as a matter of policy and due process.
+Appeal requests must be presented to the Dean of Students in writing within five business days of the receipt of the Board’s decision.
+The Dean of Students Office will provide the appeal materials and evidence to the Assistant Provost for Student Affairs for review.
+The Assistant Provost will render a final decision within five days of receipt of the appeal.

 Preservation of Records